Common buzzard: Birds

 A crow mobs a buzzard.
 Buzzards will readily prey on crows, especially their fledglings.

 When attacking birds, common buzzards chiefly prey on nestlings and fledglings of small to medium-sized birds, largely passerines but also a variety of gamebirds, but sometimes also injured, sickly or unwary but healthy adults.
 While capable of overpowering birds larger than itself, the common buzzard is usually considered to lack the agility necessary to capture many adult birds, even gamebirds which would presumably be weaker fliers considering their relatively heavy bodies and small wings.
 The amount of fledgling and younger birds preyed upon relative to adults is variable, however.
 For example, in the Italian Alps, 72% of birds taken were fledglings or recently fledged juveniles, 19% were nestlings and 8% were adults.
-On the contrary, in southern Scotland, even though the buzzards were taking relatively large bird prey, largely red grouse (Lagopus lagopus scotica), 87% of birds taken were reportedly adults.
+On the contrary, in southern Scotland, even though the buzzards were taking relatively large bird prey, largely red grouse (Lagopus scotica), 87% of birds taken were reportedly adults.
 In total, as in many raptorial birds that are far from bird-hunting specialists, birds are the most diverse group in the buzzard's prey spectrum due to the sheer number and diversity of birds, few raptors do not hunt them at least occasionally.
 Nearly 150 species of bird have been identified in the common buzzard's diet.
 In general, despite many that are taken, birds usually take a secondary position in the diet after mammals.
 In northern Scotland, birds were fairly numerous in the foods of buzzards.
 The most often recorded avian prey and 2nd and 3rd most frequent prey species (after only field voles) in Glen Urquhart, were 23.9 g chaffinch (Fringilla coelebs) and 18.4 g meadow pipits (Anthus pratensis), with the buzzards taking 195 fledglings of these species against only 90 adults.
-This differed from Moray where the most frequent avian prey and 2nd most frequent prey species behind the rabbit was the 480 g common wood pigeon (Columba palumbus) and the buzzards took four times as many adults relative to fledglings.
+This differed from Moray where the most frequent avian prey and 2nd most frequent prey species behind the rabbit was the 480 g common wood pigeon (Columba palumbus), and the buzzards took four times as many adults relative to fledglings.